 • Wet processing facility;

 • Power supply upgrades (including 15km of overhead power line);

 • Non-process infrastructure (heavy vehicle workshop, tyre change, wash-down and refuelling facilities);

 • Upgrading existing facilities in Pannawonica town (to support ongoing mining operations).

 It is a Rio Tinto requirement that standards utilised are either Australian or internationally recognised equivalents, unless otherwise justified due to specific technological, commercial, intellectual property or similar requirements.
 All requests for proposal (RFP), tender and contract document references will stipulate any standards requirements.
 In certain circumstances, materials specifications in RTPs may be met by using either Australian or internationally recognised standards.
 Otherwise it is the project’s intent that standards specified in RTPs do not seek to exclude Australian business from participating in Tier 1 supply opportunities.

-Delivery Schedule: Subject to approval, construction will take approximately two years and provide employment for approximately 800 personnel (at peak).
+Construction will provide employment for approximately 800 personnel (at peak).

 In the Pilbara region of Western Australia, Rio Tinto operates the world’s largest integrated portfolio of iron ore assets with industry-leading margins.
 Rio Tinto is well positioned to benefit from continuing demand across China and the developing world.
 The premium product suite, including our flagship Pilbara blend, drives strong customer relationships and is supported by technical and commercial marketing expertise.
 The business continues to be a proud leader in automated mining technologies.

 The development of a new iron ore mine and associated rail infrastructure extending from the Koodaideri mine to Rio Tinto’s existing rail network